netglade/auto_mappr/packages/auto_mappr/README.md

 network DTOs from/to domain layer's models, domain layer's models from/to UI models, etc.
-In other words: ifh you care about code segregation and single responsibility, you do a lot of mappings.
+In other words: if you care about code segregation and single responsibility, you do a lot of mappings.
 Tools like AutoMappr can help you with reducing boilerplate code and reduce the time you would spend on mapping objects